pitkant/fennica/inst/examples/dimension.md

 <!--[Discarded dimension info](output.tables/dimensions_discarded.csv)-->

-Estimates of document size (area) info in gatherings system are available for 68561 documents (100%).
+Right: original gatherings versus original heights where both are available.
+The point size indicates the number of documents with the corresponding combination.
+The red dots indicate the estimated height that is used when only gathering information is available.
+It seems that in most documents, the given height is smaller than the correponding estimate.
+Left: Estimates of document size (area) info in gatherings system are available for 68561 documents (100%).
 Also compare gatherings and area sizes as a quality check.
 This includes all data; the area has been estimated from the gatherings when dimension information was not available.

 <img src="figure/dimension-summary-1.png" title="plot of chunk summary" alt="plot of chunk summary" width="430px" /><img src="figure/dimension-summary-2.png" title="plot of chunk summary" alt="plot of chunk summary" width="430px" />

 Left: Document dimension histogram (surface area).
 Few document sizes dominate publishing.
-Right: original gatherings versus original heights where both are available.
-The point size indicates the number of documents with the corresponding combination.
-The red dots indicate the estimated height that is used when only gathering information is available.
-It seems that in most documents, the given height is smaller than the correponding estimate.
+Right: title count per gatherings.

 <img src="figure/dimension-sizes-1.png" title="plot of chunk sizes" alt="plot of chunk sizes" width="430px" /><img src="figure/dimension-sizes-2.png" title="plot of chunk sizes" alt="plot of chunk sizes" width="430px" />

 ### Gatherings timelines

+Gatherings with less than 15 documents in every decade are excluded:

 <img src="figure/dimension-compbyformat-1.png" title="plot of chunk compbyformat" alt="plot of chunk compbyformat" width="430px" /><img src="figure/dimension-compbyformat-2.png" title="plot of chunk compbyformat" alt="plot of chunk compbyformat" width="430px" />